PalmieriClaudio/JFRI/README.md

    If the run line contains a script in the format "run /path/to/file/script.sh" the name will be the script name by default (script in this example).
    The name of scripts can still be overwritten with a "name" tag

-   Scripts that are not executable will be converted to executable automatically before being ran.
+   Scripts that are not executable will be made executable automatically before being run.
    Only inline commands are supported currently.
 This is because the script was made for my convenience and I didn't have a need yet for multi-line scripts.
    If you have a need to run multi-line scripts, this is something that could wasily be setup in the source, otherwhise a .sh containining the multi-line command should serve the purpose of running the command.

-Note, this program is by no means complex and I didn't do any research on if any similar scripts were out there.
-It was intended as a convenience for me and a way to practice go.
-For this reason I cannot say this is an original idea and the code might be similar to other projects.
-I don't know and I don't care, this is for my amusement and my use, and now it's here if someone else wants it.
+Note, this program is by no means complex, I built it for personal use, independent of similar tools possibly being available, and while it's for my convenience, I thought others could find it useful.

 Note #2.
 The name of the program is pronounced like Jeffrey.